almoslmi/teaching/p5/lesson1/README.md

 (rand === 0)
 ```

 There's a large section in this function that has 4 of these equations in parenthesis.
-What the triple equals does in JavaScript is compares the two.
+In JavaScript, the triple equals compares two things.
 If the thing on the left is the same as the thing on the right, it evaluates to the JavaScript value `true`.
 Otherwise it evaluates to false.

 #### Branching with IF, ELSE IF, ELSE Statements